Last Updated on by Mitch Rezman

-Conversely there are several hundred species of birds having their own unique dietary challenges.
+Conversely, there are several thousands species of birds having their own unique dietary challenges.

-100 million years of evolution has taught us that we can divide the birds we keep as pets into basically five categories.
+100 million years of evolution have taught us that we can divide the birds we keep as pets into basically five categories.

 - Granivore – Primary diet of grains and seeds – Think budgies, cockatiels, scarlet macaws and wait for it……Hyacinth macaws.

-- Omnivore – Primary diet of seeds, fruits, insects, and invertebrates – Think sulphur crested cockatoo and red-tailed amazon.
+- Omnivore – Primary diet of seeds, fruits, insects, and invertebrates – Think sulfur crested cockatoo and red-tailed amazon.

 - Nectarivore – Primary diet of nectar, pollen, and some insects and seeds – Think lorikeets.